What is a Michigan Impeding Traffic Ticket?

 What are the defenses and exceptions to the impeding traffic ticket?

-There are also exceptions to the statute about Impeding traffic that a skilled traffic lawyer can assist you.
+There are also exceptions to the statute about Impeding traffic that a skilled traffic lawyer can assist you with.
 The Michigan Code provides for exceptions, including police and firefighters, construction workers, pedestrians crossing the road without a crosswalk.
 If you are working for a charitable cause and certain steps are taken, you cannot be found liable for an impeding traffic offense.

 Consult a Michigan Traffic Ticket Lawyer